André Pilch

 Test, refine, and narrow down the best solutions to create a final, feasible, and user-approved product.

-I use AI to build the right products.
+I use AI to help build the right products.

 I do not use AI to tell me what that product should be.